- HANA has performance problems when supporting transaction processing applications like S/4HANA.

 HANA’s Design with Respect to Column Oriented Tables

-The common quotation.
+The common quotation listed below.

 “HANA combines OLTP and OLAP capabilities, with row store and columnar store in the same box” –